 “Pep, Lu, Ton, Meritxell, Romà, Anna, Pau, Carles, Eugènia,... and the Others” by Erik Dietman – Escaldes-Engordany

-On carrer Prat de la Creu in Andorra la Vella, opposite the multi-storey car park, “Robot in Suspension” by Paul van Hoeydonck has for some time now been watching over a sculpture park with works by a variety of national and international artists, like Miquel Barceló, Agustí Roqué Judith Gaset, Manolo Valdés and Jaume Plensa.
+Also worth mentioning is 'Robot in Suspension' by Paul van Hoeydonck in Carrer Prat de la Creu in Andorra la Vella, opposite the multi-storey car park, has for some time now been watching over a sculpture park with works by a variety of national and international artists, like Miquel Barceló, Agustí Roqué Judith Gaset, Manolo Valdés and Jaume Plensa.
 Just a short distance from there, in front of the new building of the Andorran Parliament (Consell General), you will find the group of “Seven Poets”, a metaphor for the seven Andorran parishes, which, like "the anchorites" of Constantinople, looked on from their privileged watchtowers.

 Go for it!
 Go a step further, you will discover part of our cultural heritage that combines the great outdoors with one of the purest forms of artistic expression, sculpture.